Traditional Dress of Uttarakhand for Men and Women – Pahadi Attire

 The attire of Kumaoni Men

-Kumaonis are quite different from Garhwalisin in many ways but their attire is very similar.
+Kumaonis are quite different from Garhwalis in many ways but their attire is very similar.

-To ensure that there is no problem in moving from one place to another and they can feel comfortable, men of both these communities prefer wearing kurta pajamas.
+To ensure that there is no problem in moving from one place to another and they can feel comfortable, men of both the people of this community prefer wearing kurta pajamas.

 The attire of Kumaoni Women